Med-ali-belle-ai/synthetic_dataset/README.md

 where $d_i^{\text{scalp}} / d_j^{\text{seg}}$ corrects for the magnification difference between the target background and the segment source, and $m \sim \mathcal{U}(0.6, 1.4)$ simulates intra-scalp zoom variation.
 Segments are geometrically augmented (horizontal flip, rotation aligned to the dominant growth direction) and photometrically augmented (luminance-mapped tinting across five colour palettes to reproduce hair colours from white to black).
-A shared photometric degradation — radial vignetting, Gaussian blur, additive noise, JPEG re-encoding — is applied to the whole image so that hair boundaries receive the same treatment as the surrounding scalp.
+A shared photometric degradation, radial vignetting, Gaussian blur, additive noise, JPEG re-encoding is applied to the whole image so that hair boundaries receive the same treatment as the surrounding scalp.
 Because every placement is a fully recorded geometric transform, **per-hair binary instance masks are derived at zero additional cost**.

 ## Image-type statistics